Tilea Campaign Part 33

 Turns 4 – 8

 Still more angry about his predicament than afraid, Biagino attempted to conjure a curse upon the massive marching body of spearmen closing in on the gate.
-Distracted by his anger, however, he fumbled the spell and failed to bring the curse to fruition.
-Aware, however, that his efforts to spin the winds of magic must have been noticed by the enemy’s magic users, he moved along the wall in the hope that their own curses might not find him!
+Distracted by his foul mood, however, he fumbled his manipulations and failed to bring the spell to fruition.
+Aware that his efforts to spin the etheric winds must have been noticed by the enemy’s magic users, he moved along the wall in the hope that their own curses might not find him!

 As the fight at the wall continued furiously, with more than half a dozen skeletons falling for every Portomaggioran who perished, the petard and spearmen moved ever closer to the city gate.

-Captain Soldatovya led his bravi over the bridge to begin moving around the city’s corner tower, hoping to find an undefended spot where he might gain entry.
+Captain Soldatovya led his bravi over the bridge and began moving around the city’s corner tower, hoping to find an undefended spot where he might gain entry.

 The wizard Hakim once again blessed the Sea Wolves, gifting magically enhanced swiftness to their blades, although the uncontrolled shards of magic released by his unintentionally overpowered spell spun away to visibly sting the colossus.
-Even Hakim was beginning to wonder if this place was cursed by much more than the presence of the undead.
+With this continued magical imbalance, Hakim was beginning to wonder if this place was cursed by more than the presence of the undead.

 At the third moat bridge the dismounted knights simply stood their ground, watching as several of the robed zombies on the wall were felled by the handgunners’ bullets.
 Before the second bridge, however, the fight raged on, and as a consequence of their magical blessing, spurred on by the furious efforts of their commander Lord Alessio, the Sea Wolves hacked and slashed so vigorously at the skeletons that they felled the last foe and took possession of the wall.

-The living had once again set foot in city of Ebino.
+The living had once again set foot within the city of Ebino.
 Whether they would stay there had yet to be ascertained.

 Presuming they survived the petard’s blast, Biagino knew the pair could not hope to prevent the horde of spearmen from accessing the city.
 Most likely all they could do was cut down a few before they themselves fell – unless, it occurred to him, he himself could bring magical harm on the spearmen and weaken them.
-He decided he would try his curse again, despite the risks, and so conjured the Curse of Years.
-Yet again the magical forces broiled so wildly as to be uncontrollable, and once more his body was wracked by the energies he had failed to properly channel, but this time he knew the spell had bitten because his keen ears could hear their dying screams!
+He decided he would try to do exactly that, despite the risks, and conjured the Curse of Years.
+Yet again the magical forces broiled so wildly as to be uncontrollable, and once more his body was wracked by the energies he had failed to properly channel, but this time he knew the spell had bitten, for his keen ears could hear their dying screams!

 (Game Note: 9 spearmen died, Marcus Portelli was wounded.
 Biagino’s irresistible miscast wound was compensated, as with the necromancer before, by the Lore Attribute wound gained ‘instantly’ by the successful casting of the spell!)

-Before the western wall, Soldatovya and his bravi were suddenly horrified to see a writhing swarm of ghostly beings emerge from the very stones, surging forwards to block their path threateningly.
+Before the western wall, Soldatovya and his bravi were suddenly horrified to see a writhing swarm of ghostly beings emerge through the stones, surging forwards to block their path threateningly.

 As the petard was pushed and placed against the gate, the regiment of spearmen came to a halt.
-Despite being distracted by his wounds, Portelli knew that to advance any further would leave the petardiers with only two options – to throw themselves into the moat waters or to die when the petard blew.
-Halting now meant they could run over the bridge to escape.
+Despite being distracted by his wounds, Portelli knew that to advance them any further would leave the petardiers with only two options – to throw themselves into the moat waters or to die when the petard blew.
+Halting now meant the petardiers had space enough to escape back over the bridge.

 All this was quickly forgotten a moment later, however, as the flame fizzling along the supposedly 25 second fuse (which the siege-master Guccio had lit exactly 17 seconds earlier) reached the petard’s touchhole to send a massive blast of flames and broiling smoke in all directions, shattering the gate into pieces and tearing off the bottom half of the portcullis.

 Thanks to the noble Portelli, only half of the petardiers perished in the premature explosion, although those who did survive were so distracted, dazed and deafened that they could do little more than collapse to the ground, there to lie for the remainder of the battle.
 At the moat’s edge, near to the damaged but still (surprisingly) intact bridge, lay Guccio, with one leg torn and bloody, reddening the water.
-It would be some time before he woke, but he lived.
+It would be some time before he woke – but he would live.

 (Game Note: The petard, which by the rules had to roll two artillery dice, so doubling the chance of misfiring, did misfire, and the subsequent roll was a 1, a ‘catastrophic’ result.
 This meant it still blew up, causing the full damage that it would have done if it worked properly, but in the process it would also kill D(number of attendants).
 5 out of the 10 died.)

-In the courtyardi, Alessio and his elite guard dispatched the corpse cart easily, while above them the bravi were torn between watching them and looking behind to watch the dwarfs who had been assailed by the host of spirits.
+In the courtyard, Alessio and his elite guard dispatched the corpse cart easily, while the bravi on the wall were torn between watching them and looking behind to see the dwarfs who had been assailed by the host of spirits.
 Several dwarfs died, but despite being entirely unable to harm the spirits with their mundane-steel blades, they fought on stubbornly.

 (Game Notes: (1) Our siege/assault rules allow the division of large units, 20+ models, into two, in order to occupy and thus hold more ‘sections’) (2) The petard had blown the gate open, but not destroyed the stone wall into which it was set, thus the witch was still able to move across the top.)